-Kicking off 2018 by visiting my favourite country in the world was pretty special!
+Kicking off the year by visiting my favourite country in the world was pretty special!
 Mexico is the country that started my wanderlust almost 10 years ago.
 I’ve returned numerous times and even spent a month there as part of my 3 and a half month adventures when I started this blog.

 Along with some awesome videos, it’s time to show you exactly why this region of Mexico is PERFECT for a holiday, especially if, like me, you can’t sit still for long.